vitorm04/docs.pt-br/docs/framework/net-native/method-element-net-native.md

 ms.locfileid: "73128344"
 ---
 # <a name="method-element-net-native"></a>Elemento > do método de \<(.NET Native)
-Aplica a política de reflexão de tempo de execução a um construtor ou método.
+Aplica a política de reflexão de runtime a um construtor ou método.

 ## <a name="syntax"></a>Sintaxe